 • - Item 6: Exhibits

-• - Transparency for investors: It helps investors track financial health between annual reports.
+• - More Transparency: It helps investors see how the business is performing between annual reports.

-• - Performance Comparison: It allows investors to compare the current quarter with previous quarters or the same period from the previous year.
+• - Quarter-to-Quarter Comparison: Investors can compare the latest quarter with previous quarters or with the same quarter from the previous year.

 SEC Form 10-Q Filing Deadlines

-The due date for submitting Form 10-Q depends on the company’s public float (this is the value of shares that are available for trading by the public).
+The due date for submitting Form 10-Q depends on the company’s public float.
+Public float is the value of shares that are available for trading by the public.

 According to the SEC’s official Form 10-Q General Instructions, the deadlines are: